bongiozzo/musica_mustdie/output/band_saviourmachine.md

 # Saviour Machine

-Дискография
+## Дискография

-"Saviour Machine" 1995, Doom
+### "Saviour Machine" 1995, Doom

-"Carnival Of Souls" 1996, Doom
+### "Carnival Of Souls" 1996, Doom

+ 1. Carnival Of Souls (6.10)
+ 2. Legion (4.40)
+ 3. The Wicked Window (6.35)
+ 4. Son Of The Rain (5.25)
+ 5. Killer (8.05)
+ 6. A World Alone (6.25)
+ 7. Jesus Christ (7.00)

+ All songs written by SAVIOUR MACHINE
+ Produced by Terry Taylor
+ Co-Produced and arranged by Eric Clayton
+Engineered  by Drew  Aldridge
+Recorded at The Green Room and The Mixing Lab

+Eric Clayton - Vocals
+Jeff Clayton - Guitars
+Dean Forsyth - Bass
+Samuel West - Drums

+Additional Musicians:
+Rob Watson - Piano, Keyboards

+(p)(c) 1996 MASSACRE Records

-"Legend, Part I" 1997, Doom
+### "Legend, Part I" 1997, Doom

+1. Overture
+2. A Prophecy
+3. I Am
+4. Legend
+5. The Lamb
+6. The Eyes Of The Storm
+7. The Birth Pangs
+8. The Woman
+9. The Night
+10.The Sword Of Islam
+11.606: Kings Of The North
+12.The Invasion Of Israel
+13.World War III - The Final Conflict I
+14.Ten - The Empire
+15.Legend
+16.The Beast
+17.Antichrist

+Conceived, Produced and Arranged by Eric Clayton and SM.
+Recorded and Mixed at Moonsong Studio by Eric Clayton and Bob Moon.

+Eric Clayton - Vocals
+Jeff Clayton - Guitars, Treatments
+Charles Cooper - Bass
+Jayson Heart - Drums, Percussion
+Nathan Van Hala - Piano, Keyboards, Programming

+(P)(C) 1997 MASSACRE Records // MASS 177

-"Legend Part II" 1998, Doom
+### "Legend Part II" 1998, Doom

-"Behold A Pale Horse (CD Single)" 1998, Doom
+### "Behold A Pale Horse (CD Single)" 1998, Doom

-"Behold The Mask (Shaped Picture Disc)" 1999, Doom "Legend Part III: I" 2001, Doom
+### "Behold The Mask (Shaped Picture Disc)" 1999, Doom

+### "Legend Part III: I" 2001, Doom

+01. Twelve-hundred-sixty days
+02. Revelation 13
+03. Legend III.I
+04. The ancient serpent
+05. Abomination of desolation
+06. Image of the beast
+07. Antichrist III: The king of Babylon
+08. The final holocaust
+09. Two witnesses
+10. Three angels
+11. Four trumpets
+12. The locusts
+13. The sixth judgement
+14. The dead sea
+15. Rivers of blood
+16. The plague and the darkness
+17. The fall of Babylon
+18. The end of the age

 ## Отношения с другими группами